agomolka/agomolka/README.md

 - 👩🏼‍💻 Hi!
 How are you?
 I’m Aleksandra - @agomolka
 - 🦾 I’m interested in developing intelligent applications with Machine Learning
-- 🌱 I’m currently studying for a Masters degree in Big Data
+- 🌱 I’m currently working on my own App
 - 🧮 I’m looking to collaborate on AI projects
 - 📩 Please feel free to contact me at agomolka@pm.me